BradleyArnott/gforces-assistant/README.md

 ## Release Notes ##

+### 1.0.2
+- Let it snow!

+### 1.0.1
+- Fixed Tag Management bug whereby text-editor would select in correct line.

 ### 1.0.0 ###
 - New layout to make room for further features
 - Fixed dropdown script bug (it didn't work at all)